 French Onion Chicken Skillet

 French onion soup in a cheesy chicken skillet form!
-Tender chicken breasts are swimming in a thickened french onion sauce, covered with nutty grueyre cheese, and broiled until the cheese is gooey, golden brown, and crusty.
+Our French Onion Chicken Skillet includes tender chicken breasts are swimming in a thickened french onion sauce, covered with nutty grueyre cheese, and broiled until the cheese is gooey, golden brown, and crusty.

 - 2 1/2 tbsp unsalted butter, divided